Are marketing students overloaded, and how should programmes respond?

 What does effective communication and academic support look like?

-Maintain predictable, accessible channels to tutors and lecturers with signposted office hours and prompt replies.
-Provide regular, scheduled check‑ins so students can seek clarification and discuss progress.
-Use a single source of truth for course communications with concise weekly updates on what changed and why.
-This reduces anxiety, improves academic confidence, and helps students navigate heavy weeks.
+Maintain predictable, accessible channels to tutors and lecturers, reflecting how communication shapes learning for marketing students, with signposted office hours and prompt replies.
+Provide regular, scheduled check-ins so students can seek clarification and discuss progress.
+Use a single source of truth for course communications, paired with concise weekly updates on what changed and why, so students do not waste energy piecing information together.
+Clear communication reduces anxiety, improves academic confidence, and makes heavy weeks more manageable.

 How Student Voice Analytics helps you